Mohit-007/ENTERPRISE-APPLICATION/README.md

 # ENTERPRISE-APPLICATION
-It is a enterprise web application for a spicy and salty food item business.
-It uses languages and technology like HTML, CSS, JavaScript, JSP (Java Server Pages) in the J2EE edition.
+It is a enterprise application for a spicy and salty food item business.
+It has web application and java desktop application version.
+The web application version (APPLICATION) includes or uses languages and technology like HTML, CSS, JavaScript, JSP (Java Server Pages) and MySQL database in the J2EE edition.
+The java desktop application version (BUSSINESS) includes java and java graphical user interface (GUI) library with MySQL database.